University of Virginia fraternities and sororities: 1800s: Debating and secret societies

 Fraternity growth was interrupted by the Civil War, as men from many Southern colleges halted their studies to join the Confederate army.
 Many fraternity chapters ceased to exist during this time, but some students made efforts to preserve their fraternities as the war continued.
 Harry St. John Dixon, a member of Sigma Chi from the University of Virginia, joined with four other Sigma Chi brothers from other universities to form the Constantine chapter of the fraternity.
 Created in 1864, this chapter was meant to preserve the bonds of the fraternity during the war, promote ties between the North and South, and ensure the fraternity's continued existence.

-The expansion of fraternity life resumed after the war; by 1892 there were eighteen fraternities on grounds.
-Fraternities began to share the social spotlight with ribbon societies at the university, which were founded in reaction to the fraternities' social exclusivity.
+The expansion of fraternity life resumed after the war; by 1892, there were eighteen fraternities on grounds.
+Fraternities began to share the social spotlight with ribbon societies at the university, which was founded in reaction to the fraternities' social exclusivity.
 The ribbon societies, such as Eli Banana and T.I.L.K.A., were originally meant to increase social involvement among students, but eventually took on a political role in the university as well.
 They became particularly prestigious, mainly pulling their membership from fraternities, and election to their societies was considered a high honor.
 Despite this social competition, fraternities continued to grow at the university.

-1868: Founding of Pi Kappa Alpha fraternity
+1868: Founding of Pi Kappa Alpha

 Pi Kappa Alpha was founded on Sunday evening March 1, 1868, at 47 West Range at the University of Virginia, by Robertson Howard, Julian Edward Wood, James Benjamin Sclater Jr., Frederick Southgate Taylor, Littleton Waller Tazewell Bradford and William Alexander.
 On March 1, 1869, exactly one year after the Alpha chapter at the University of Virginia was formed, the Beta chapter of Pi Kappa Alpha was founded at Davidson College.
 Expanding the fraternity proved difficult because the Civil War disorganized many Southern colleges, and many colleges banned the formation of secret societies.
 After almost a decade of decline, Pi Kappa Alpha was "re-founded" as part of the Hampden-Sydney Convention, held in a dorm room at Hampden–Sydney College.
 Pi Kappa Alpha was not originally organized as a sectional fraternity; however, by constitutional provision it became so in 1889.
-It remained a Southern fraternity until the New Orleans Convention in 1909 when Pi Kappa Alpha officially declared itself a national organization.
+It remained a Southern fraternity until the New Orleans Convention in 1909, when Pi Kappa Alpha officially declared itself a national organization.
 Originally, Pi Kappa Alpha's membership was restricted to white men, but the race restriction was removed in 1964.